What is an MPA?

 Yes.
 In the summer of 2014 the MPA program received a full 7-year accreditation from NASPAA, the global standard in public service education.
 NASPAA is a membership organization of graduate programs in public policy, public affairs, public administration, and public & nonprofit management.
-It has nearly 300 member schools located across the U.S. and in 14 other countries around the globe, including WCU.
-Prospective students can be assured that the WCU MPA program, like all NASPAA accredited programs, have successfully met NASPAA Standards for Professional Master's Degree Programs in Public Affairs, Policy and Administration.
+It has more than 300 member schools located across the U.S. and in 25 other countries around the globe.
+Prospective students can be assured that the WCU MPA program, like all NASPAA accredited programs, has successfully met NASPAA Standards for Professional Master's Degree Programs in Public Affairs, Policy and Administration.

 NASPAA's accreditation process is mission-based and driven by public service values.
 Accredited programs must contribute to the knowledge, research, and practice of public service, establish observable goals and outcomes, and use information about their performance to guide program improvement.
 They must practice truth in advertising and ensure their students achieve learning objectives in five domains essential to public service.